 Partnership for Prescription Assistance (PPARx)

-The program Montel Williams talks about, and the one that promotes itself with the big orange "Help is Here" bus, is the Partnership for Prescription Assistance.
+The program Montel Williams talks about is the Partnership for Prescription Assistance.
 It is a cooperative for 475 PAPs which have rolled their assistance opportunities into one-stop shopping that can be accessed through the web or by telephone.

 PPARx does not issue the prescriptions itself.
 It is a portal that helps patients find those programs that do offer assistance.
 Among the programs represented, patients have access to more than 2,500 different drugs.